MollySophia/rwkv-qualcomm/README.md

 # Inference RWKV on Qualcomm HTP (Hexagon Tensor Processor) using QNN SDK

+## Note: The rwkv v7 part of this project is under heavy construction and not ready for use yet.
+ETA one week(2/24 now).

 ## Features
 - Support for RWKV v5, v6 and experimentally v7 models(WIP)
 - Inference RWKV using QNN SDK, with Qualcomm CPU, GPU or HTP (Hexagon Tensor Processor) as the backend.